Mayam skills challenge: concrete solutions for innovation in businesses

 Concrete projects serving businesses in Mayenne

-The Institut Arts et Métiers Lavaloffers a Master's degree program in Research 1 and 2 entitled "Management of Interactive 3D Technologies, " which aims to train students to become experts in the design of interfaces for interaction with virtual 3D environments.
-As part of this program,the Institut Arts et Métiers Laval, in partnership with Laval Mayenne Technopole, is organizing for the seventh time a challenge between Arts et Métiers students Arts et Métiers develop innovation in Mayenne-based companies: the MayAM (Mayenne Arts et Métiers) Skills Challenge.
+The Institut Arts et Métiers Lavaloffers a Master of Science (Master of Science 1 and 2) program in "Management of Interactive 3D Technologies, " designed to train students to become experts in designing interfaces for interaction with 3D virtual environments.
+As part of this program,the Institut Arts et Métiers Laval, in partnership with Laval Mayenne Technopole, is organizing for the seventh time a challenge among Arts et Métiers students Arts et Métiers foster innovation in Mayenne-based companies: the MayAM (Mayenne Arts et Métiers) Skills Challenge

-The 50 students enrolled in the MTI 3D Master's program atthe Institut Arts et Métiers Lavalhave one week to come up with concrete solutions for 10 companies in the Mayenne region (Extha P.P.I., Semeo, VandB concept, Technology Everywhere, SARL Monnier, Daniel Moquet Signe Vos Allées, CPIE Mayenne Bas-Maine, Europlastiques, Feljas et Masson, Crédit Agricole Maine Anjou) on topics related to innovative technologies (Virtual Reality, Augmented Reality, Connected Objects, 3D printing, etc.).
+The 50 students in Master of Science 3DMaster of Science atthe Institut Arts et Métiers Lavalhave one week to develop concrete solutions for 10 companies in the Mayenne region (Extha P.P.I., Semeo, VandB Concept, Technology Everywhere, SARL Monnier, Daniel Moquet Signe Vos Allées, CPIE Mayenne Bas-Maine, Europlastiques, Feljas et Masson, Crédit Agricole Maine Anjou) on topics related to innovative technologies (Virtual Reality, Augmented Reality, Connected Devices, 3D printing, etc.).

 "The aim of this competition is to showcase projects that can be directly applied within the company and to bring innovative ideas to the fore," explains Simon Richir, head ofthe Arts et Métiers Institute Arts et Métiers Laval.